xuzifan08/Trending_of_Reddit/README.md

 #### 3. Redshift: Data warehousing
-The finalized structured data schema is stored in Redshift:
+The finalized structured data schema is stored in Redshift which can provide different services:
 ![Image description](images/data_schema.png)

 #### 4. Airflow: Automatic S3 and spark jobs monthly
+On top of the pipeline, I build a airflow to run the s3 and spark module monthly to update the data from website to my data warehouse.